bfwelo/CPE480-Assignment-3/README.md

 # CPE480-Assignment-3

-- [ ] value forwarding we need:
+- [ ] value forwarding notes:
-- value check
-    - check if instruction uses a register
-    - if it does, check if any others in the pipeline do
-    - if the src and dest for one later in the pipeline match, act accordingly

-- pre - check
-    - check if any later instruction uses value in pre
-    - if pre is changed again before use, ignore
-    - checking in stage 2

-- instructions src from acc: add, sub, xor, and, or, sh, slt, mul, div, a2r, lf, li, st
+- instructions src from acc: add, sub, xor, and, or, sh, slt, mul, div, a2r, lf, li, st, cvt
 - instructions dst into acc: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt

-- instructions src from reg: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt, st, jr, jz8, jnz8
+- instructions src from reg: r2a, st, cvt, jr, jz8, jnz8
-- instructions dst into reg: cf8, ci8, a2r, lf, li
+- instructions dst into reg: a2r, lf, li, cf8, ci8

-- instructions src from pre: cf8, ci8, jnz8, jp8, jz8
+- instructions src from pre: cf8, ci8, jz8, jnz8, jp8
 - instructions dst into pre: pre

 - instructions src from mem: lf, li
 - instructions dst into mem: st

+- instructions modify pc: jnz8, jp8, jz8, jr

+- pre is fetched in stage 1
+- pre is set in stage 4 (pre)
+- pre is used in stage 4 (cf8, ci8, jz8, jnz8, jp8)

+- anything src'ing from acc1 or reg0 needs to know if anything earlier in the pipeline is dst'ing to acc1 or reg0
+    - instruction pairs for src:acc1 => dst:reg0:
+        - src: add, sub, xor, and, or, sh, slt, mul, div, a2r, lf, li, st, cvt
+        - dst: a2r, lf, li, cf8, ci8

+    - instruction pairs for src:reg0 => dst:acc1:
+        - src: r2a, st, cvt, jr, jz8, jnz8
+        - dst: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt

+- anything src'ing from acc2 or reg1 needs to know if anything earlier in the pipeline is dst'ing to acc2 or reg1
+    - instruction pairs for src:acc2 => dst:reg1:
+        - src: add, sub, xor, and, or, sh, slt, mul, div, a2r, lf, li, st, cvt
+        - dst: a2r, lf, li, cf8, ci8

+    - instruction pairs for src:reg1 => dst:acc2:
+        - src: r2a, st, cvt, jr, jz8, jnz8
+        - dst: add, sub, xor, and, or, not, sh, slt, mul, div, r2a, cvt

+- anything src'ing from regN needs to know if anything earlier in the pipeline is dst'ing to regN
+    - instruction pairs:
+        - src: r2a, st, cvt, jr, jz8, jnz8
+        - dst: a2r, lf, li, cf8, ci8

+- anything src'ing from pre needs to know if anything earlier in the pipeline is setting pre
+    - instruction pairs:
+        - src: cf8, ci8, jz8, jnz8, jp8
+        - set: pre

+- problems:
+    - alu operation in stage 1 reading register x needs the value being written to that register at the end of stage 3
+    - jr operation in stage 1 reading register x needs the value being written to that register at the end of stage 3
+    - memory operation in stage 1 reading register x to write to memory location needs the value being computed to that register at the end of stage 3

 at each stage for conflicts and per instruction